(PRESS RELEASE) -- Looking back or looking forward, there's been a lot going on lately at PokerStars.eu:

 For more information about Season 3 and media applications to the first event in the Czech Republic, go to www.eurekapokertour.com.

 BSOP Foz do Iguaça

-The Brazilian Series of Poker will be shuffling up for action in Foz do Iguaça – one of Brazil’s most popular tourist destinations – from March 7-11.
-The Main Event features a buy-in of R$2,200 (USD $1,115) and features two day 1s.
+The Brazilian Series of Poker gets under way in Foz do Iguaça – one of Brazil’s most popular tourist destinations – from today (March 7) until March 11.
+The Main Event features a buy-in of R$2,200 (USD $1,115) and features two Day 1s.
 More than 200 players have already registered including players from Brazil and Latin America, Belgium, Germany, Japan, Netherlands, Norway, Russia and Switzerland.

 For more information on the festival, which has a total of five events, including an R$4,500 High Roller tournament, go to http://site.bsop.com.br/bsop/Pagina.do?idSecao=122.

 The French Poker Series heads back to the mountains for a SnowFest event in Evian from March 19-24.
 The Main Event has a €1,100 buy-in and takes place March 21-24.
 There is also a €3,000 High Roller tournament as part of the 11-event festival.
 For more information about the full schedule and the venue, go to http://www.francepokerseries.fr/en/tournaments/evian/.
 Satellites to the event are currently running on PokerStars.com and PokerStars.fr.

 Spanish female player Leo Margets is the latest player to join the ranks of Team PokerStars Pro.
 The Barcelona-born poker phenom, who shot to fame in 2007 after finishing in the top 30 at the World Series of Poker Main Event for more than $350,000, will now be wearing the famous red spade at tournaments around the world, including the upcoming EPT London next week.